developer0hye/Num-Workers-Search/README.md

 ![image](https://user-images.githubusercontent.com/35001605/127024889-2bebfebb-bc35-46d2-ac14-70288790e461.png)

 As you see, to find optimal num_worker is very important for fast training.
-But it is hard to pick optimal num_worker by some formular because it varies with pc spec and batch size.
+But it is hard to pick optimal num_worker by some formular because it varies with pc spec, dataset size, and batch size.

 # My Solution